3gstudent/Homework-of-C-Language/README.md

 ### ListRecentFileCache.cpp

-Load the RecentFileCache.bcf under Win7 and print the data.
+Load the RecentFileCache.bcf in Win7 and print the data.

 The RecentFileCache.bcf is replaced by Amcache.hve in Win8.